Kronborg Castle - Hamlets Castle

 Ships passing trough the strait of Oresound was forced to pay a Toll to the tax collectors at Kronborg Castle.
 Painting by Johan Jacob Bruun - 1739.

-Being an architectural pearl near the Sound as a fortress and Royal residence - Kronborg Castle was ravaged by a very heavy fire in 1629 and only the Chapel was saved.
-King Frederik II’ son King Christian IV excavated the remains of the site and started the rebuilding and restoration of Kronborg Castle in Baroque Style with new interior and decorations as it appears today.
-From around 1700 the Castle was no longer used as a Royal residence and in 1790 the Danish army took over the entire property and renewed some of the buildings it as barracks.
-In 1923 the army left the premises and since a continuing restoration of the castle has taken place.
+Being an architectural pearl near the Sound as a fortress and Royal residence - Kronborg Castle was ravaged by a very heavy fire in 1629 - and only the Church Chapel plus some few ground floor apartments - as King Eric of Pomerania's Sleeping Chambers - as well as King Frederik IIs Wine Cellar was luckily saved after this catastrophic and devastating incident.
+King Frederik II’ son King Christian IV - excavated the remains of the site and started the rebuilding and restoration of Kronborg Castle in Renaissance Style with new interior and decorations as it appears today.
+From around 1700 - the Castle was no longer used as a Royal residence and in 1790 - the Danish army took over the entire property and renewed some of the buildings - and turned several into military barracks.
+In 1923 the army left the premises - and since a continuing restoration of the castle has taken place.

 Kronborg Castle and its favourable location